-- 3.17 Highways England are currently undertaking work to develop improvements at M25 Junction 2811.
-A preferred option has been developed for the junction which involves provision of an additional loop which removes northbound M25 to eastbound A12 traffic from the junction. - 3.18 The Elizabeth Line is a major infrastructure project, which provides rail services between Reading in the west to Shenfield in the East and which will provide services across London.
-At peak times the current planned timetable includes 12 services per hour from both stations to London12, on top of the existing services that serve these two stations.
+- 3.17 Highways England are currently undertaking work to develop improvements at M25 Junction 28.
+A preferred option has been developed for the junction which involves provision of an additional loop which removes northbound M25 to eastbound A12 traffic from the junction. - 3.18 The Elizabeth Line is a major infrastructure project, which will provide rail services between Reading in the west to Shenfield in the East and which will provide services across London.
+The project is expected to be completed by late 2018 and will provide very frequent services from both Shenfield and Brentwood Stations, to and through London.
+At peak times the current planned timetable includes 12 services per hour from both stations to London, on top of the existing services that serve these two stations.
 This will provide a very large increase in capacity for rail travel, as well as the improved service frequencies.
 In addition, the Elizabeth Line will provide improved access to parts of London and beyond, including Heathrow, which were not previously served directly. - 3.19 The Lower Thames Crossing is a proposed new road crossing of the River Thames which will connect the counties of Essex (north) and Kent (south).
-The scheme is being developed by Highways England, a decision on the preferred route for the crossing was made on 12 April 2017.13 The planned route is expected to run from the M25 near North Ockendon, cross the A13 at Orsett before crossing under the Thames east of Tilbury and Gravesend.
+The scheme is being developed by Highways England, a decision on the preferred route for the crossing was made on 12 April 2017.
+The planned route is expected to run from the M25 near North Ockendon, cross the A13 at Orsett before crossing under the Thames east of Tilbury and Gravesend.
 A new link road will then take traffic to the A2 near Shorne, close to where the route becomes the M2.
-The Lower Thames Crossing Statutory Consultation commenced on October 10th 201814.
+The Lower Thames Crossing Statutory Consultation commenced on October 10th 2018.